ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Appendix

 \subsection{The rental price of capital}

-Capital inputs are divided into eight categories: (i) computing equipment, (ii) communications equipment, (iii) software, (iv) transport equipment, (v) other machinery and equipment, (vi) non-residential structures and infrastructures, (vii) residential structures, and (viii) other assets.
+Capital is classified into eight categories: (i) computing equipment, (ii) communications equipment, (iii) software, (iv) transport equipment, (v) other machinery and equipment, (vi) non-residential structures and infrastructures, (vii) residential structures, and (viii) other assets.
 We classify categories (i), (ii), and (iii) as ICT equipment, (iv) and (v) as non-ICT equipment, and (vi) as capital structure.
 Non-ICT capital consists of non-ICT equipment and capital structure.

-As shown in equation \eqref{eq: FOC_k}, the rental price of capital ($r_{jt}$) is determined by the price of investment ($q_{jt}$), depreciation rate ($\delta_{j}$), and interest rate ($i_{t}$) for each $j\in\{i,o\}$.
+As shown in equation \eqref{eq: FOC_k}, the rental price of capital ($r_{j}$) is determined by the price of investment ($q_{j}$), depreciation rate ($\delta_{j}$), and interest rate ($\iota$) for each $j\in\{i,o\}$.
 The price of investment is calculated by dividing the nominal value by the real value of investment.
-The depreciation rate is calculated from the average depreciation rates of the capital components weighted by the share of capital components.
-Let $cpi$ denote the consumer price index, information about which can be obtained for each country from OECD.Stat.
+The depreciation rate is calculated as the time average of those obtained from the law of motion of capital in a similar way to that in \citet*{Greenwood_Hercowitz_Krusell_AER97}.
+Let $cpi$ denote the consumer price index, information about which can be obtained from OECD.Stat.
 Following \citet{Niebel_Saam_RIW16}, the rental price of capital is calculated as

 where the interest rate is calculated as

 The advantage of this approach is that it does not require the assumption of competitive markets.